derRiesenOtter/bachelor/docs/thesis/introduction.typ

 and non-@idr proteins @hou_machine_2024@chen_screening_2022.
 As
 partner-dependent proteins usually have smaller @idr contents
 @zhou_two-task_2024 these problems correlate.
-Predictors like PhasePred and PSPire have tried to address this issue, yet there performance on said @llps proteins is still lacking.
+Predictors like PhasePred and PSPire have tried to address this issue, yet their performance on said @llps proteins is still lacking.

 == Artificial Intelligence in Bioinformatics